Updike by Adam Begley

 500 Days: Secrets and Lies in the Terror Wars by Kurt Eichenwald

-Wendy Doniger is a Professor of the History of Religions at the University of Chicago and the author of The Hindus: An Alternative History and, most recently, On Hinduism.
-Her essay in the May 8, 2014 issue was delivered as the opening keynote speech at the annual meeting of the Association of Asian Studies in March 2014.
+Wendy Doniger is Professor of the History of Religions at the University of Chicago and the author of The Hindus: An Alternative History, On Hinduism, and, most recently, the volume on Hinduism in The Norton Anthology of World Religions.

 Noah Feldman is Bemis Professor of Law at Harvard.
 His books include Scorpions: The Battles and Triumphs of FDR’s Great Supreme Court Justices and Cool War: The Future of Global Competition.
 (May 2014)